AkashDas253/Tutorial_SQL/lessons/oracle_dml/readme.md

-## Data Manipulation in Oracle SQL
+## Data Manipulation Language in Oracle SQL

 ### 1. **INSERT**
 The `INSERT` statement is used to add new records to a table.